jrdnh/respread/README.md

 [('starting_balance', 330.03868945736684), ('accrual', 3.3003868945736685), ('ending_balance', 333.3390763519405)]
 ```

-Caches are on a per-`Series` basis which means that each instance of `Account` has its own cache for each wrapped function.
-Placing a `Series` in a context manager will clear any cached children functions on both entry and exit.
+Caches are on a per-`Series` instance basis which means that each instance of `Account` has its own cache for each wrapped function.
+Placing a `Series` in a context manager will clear any cached children on both entry and exit.

 ```python
 acct_a = Account(100, 0.01)